HOW TO PACK YOUR

 Remove all previous labels.
 Leaving old labels on any items can lead to confusion and may result in your item/s being delayed, mis-delivered or returned to origin.

 Attach an address label to each box, bag or suitcase.
+Note: Additional shipping labels will be issued prior to collection for courier door-to-door services.

 Make as many copies of the label as you require.